dragonzapeducation/chatgpt-assistant-examples/laravel9-app/README.md

 # ChatGPT Assistant Wrapper Examples in PHP

-This repository provides simple PHP examples for using the ChatGPT Assistant wrapper.
+This repository provides a simple PHP Laravel 9 Application for using the ChatGPT Assistant wrapper.
 These examples are designed to help you understand how to integrate and use the ChatGPT Assistant in various scenarios.
+You may clone this repository to use as a starting base or follow the installation guide below

 <p align="center">
   <img src="https://github.com/dragonzapeducation/chatgpt-assistant/blob/main/screenshot.JPG" alt="Screenshot example of the laravel application" width="250"/>